-In addition to local trips to museums, plays, and concerts, OFY is proud to partner with Pathways In Education to provide students with once-in-a-lifetime adventures.
+In addition to local trips to museums, plays, and concerts, OFY is proud to partner with Pathways Travels to provide students with once-in-a-lifetime adventures.
 Pathways camps and programs are developed for OFY students to help guide them toward their dreams and goals through hands-on activities and unique cultural perspectives.
 From high ropes courses to historical reflections, Pathways’ opportunities afford students extraordinary lessons in teamwork, leadership, and self-confidence.
 The best part?
 All of these programs are 100% FREE to OFY students!

 Located on 240 stunning acres in Mendocino, California, Blackbird Farm is a safe and welcoming place where participants are educated in sustainable farming and healthy eating while connecting with nature and peers.
 Like most Pathways Experiential Programs, participating students are nominated by their teachers and complete an essay and interview before final selection, and earn school credit for their involvement.